Turn Your Passion into a Career Teaching K-6

 The University is accredited by the Nebraska Department of Education (888) 285-2556.

-Requirements for Admission to College of Saint Mary Undergraduate Education Program
+Undergraduate Admissions Requirements for College of Saint Mary

-- Transcripts from any post high school institutions for transfer students.
-Students who have earned 12 or more credit hours with a minimum GPA of 2.0 from other institutions qualify as transfers.
+• Transcripts from any post high school institutions for transfer students.
+Students who have earned 12 or more credit hours with a minimum GPA of 2.0 from other institutions qualify as transfer students.

 Formal Admission to the Teacher Education Program